Welcome to today's edition of the Rush 24-7 podcast.

 You go read the indictment.

-You want to defend the indictment, you go read it.
+You want to defend the indictment?

-And then you tell me what it says, what this indictment says exactly in regards to delay and what he supposedly did in this conspiracy.
+And then you tell me what it says, what this indictment says exactly in regards to Delay and what he supposedly did in this conspiracy.

 It says nothing about his role in the alleged conspiracy.